Business Rate Reductions

 Apply for Small Business Rate Relief

-- SBRR application form to apply for period up until 31 March 2010 (NB.
+- SBRR application form from 1 April 2010 (NB.
 The Rateable value thresholds shown above may vary if you are applying for SBRR up to 31 March 2010).

 If you delay your application it could cost you money.

 Please note: If your business qualifies for Mandatory Charity Relief you cannot get SBRR as well.

 Don’t forget: if you move into, out of, or within Worcester you need to let us know as this will affect your bill.